 If you feel a little intimidated about reading aloud, remember that children love stories and they want to spend time with you.
 They will not judge your performance.
 Mem Fox has some wonderful reading aloud tips on her website.

-Reading with school age children
+Tips for reading with school age children

 Don’t stop reading with your children once they can read for themselves.
 The fun is only just beginning!
 Keep reading with your children for as long as they will let you.